 are Pure Soap Flakes?
 Pure Soap Flakes

-that is saponified from a signature blend of pure coconut and soybean vegetable oils that are free of GMOs.
+that are saponified from a signature blend of pure coconut and soybean vegetable oils that are free of GMOs.

 They are the mildest of cleaners and do not contain injurious bleaches,

-chemicals, dyes, enzymes, perfumes, phosphates, sodium lauryl suflfate, or synthetic surfactants.
+chemicals, dyes, enzymes, perfumes, phosphates, sodium lauryl sulfate, or synthetic surfactants.
 Pure Soap Flakes

 are completely biodegradable and kind to people with sensitive skin and senses, animals,

 Pure Soap Flakes are perfect for laundering and hand-washing delicate

 fabrics and natural fibers such as cotton, wool, silk, chiffon and specially